laxertu/eric/README.md

 #### *async* message_stream(listener: [MessageQueueListener](#eric_sse.entities.MessageQueueListener)) → AsyncIterable[dict]

-Entry point for message streamiong
+Entry point for message streaming

-In case of failure at channel resulution time, a special message with type=MESSAGE_TYPE_CLOSED is sent, and correspondant listener is stopped
+In case of failure at channel resolution time, a special message with type=MESSAGE_TYPE_CLOSED is sent, and correspondent listener is stopped

 <a id="eric_sse.entities.AbstractChannel.register_listener"></a>